Articles / The 10 Minute Workflow Pick

 What to do after you pick

 Do not jump into tools yet.
-First make it clear.
+First, make the workflow clear.

 Write three lines: